 PCLC is also pleased to be offering additional services to clients with family law issues, through its partnership project with Family Life as the provider of Frankston Family Relationship Centre.
 This partnership is operating as a pilot project from December 2009 to December 2010, however we now understand that, subject to review, this will be expanded to a three year project.
-As part of the project, PCLC provides legal information workshops, individual legal advice and ongoing assistance, and will scope the feasibility of providing lawyer-assisted mediation.
+As part of the project, PCLC provides legal information workshops, individual legal advice and ongoing assistance, "We have enormous respect and admiration for Victor Harcourt and the Russell Kennedy team, and value their genuine and deep commitment to pro bono work - with PCLC and more broadly."

+and will scope the feasibility of providing lawyer-assisted mediation.
 The project is managed by PCLC, with input from a Working Group of key stakeholders.
 We thank Jo Cavanagh, Chief Executive Officer of Family Life, and her team for their support of the project and look forward to working together over the coming year.
 We are also pleased to welcome Victoria Legal Aid, who have recently joined the partnership to assist with conflicts of interest.